Xardas0327/SpaceHell/README.md

 This repository and game was made for the [Game Off 2025](https://itch.io/jam/game-off-2025)

+## Requirement
+- Windows 11 64 bit
+_Note: it should work on Windows 10 too._

 ## Control
 - Move: WASD or Arrows
 - Shoot: Space